 After capturing the attention of Aussies and tourists alike with the 2006 Visit Melbourne advertising campaign which featured the slogan “Lose Yourself in Melbourne”.
 What soon revealed to the world was a surprising facelift that had revived Melbourne city’s laneways from their former glory to a modern-day art gallery.
 The revival created a blank canvas for talented young graffiti artists to practice their craft without undue intervention from the authorities.

 Melbourne’s laneways are constantly changing as more and more artists flock to these parts to showcase their talents to passers-by – no two days are the same!
 Be sure to bring your camera, because it might be the last time you get to see this exhibition.

 Possibly the best of the best laneways in Melbourne, if you’ve seen any photos of Melbourne graffiti street art, chances are the photo was taken at Hosier Lane.
-From Federation Square, head northeast along Flinders Street and turn left at Hosier Lane.
-On the corner, you’ll find MoVida Tapas Bar, which is something of an institution in the Melbourne dining scene.
-Hosier Lane is a much-celebrated landmark of sophisticated and often controversial urban street art.
+Featuring the works of some of the most famous street artists in the world, Hosier Lane is a much-celebrated landmark of sophisticated and often features controversial urban street art.